“Expanding Possibilities, Creating Solutions”

 Requirements for graduation include a minimum grade point average of 2.00 on a four-point scale on all academic work attempted, and a minimum grade point average of 2.00 in the major field(s) of study.
-For admission to and retention in teacher education, the GPA requirement is 2.75 on the last 60 hours attempted (TEC 21.0441).
+For admission to and retention in teacher education, the GPA requirement is 2.75 on all any coursework previously attempted or on the last 60 hours attempted at a public or private institution of higher education (TEC 21.0441).

 Texas Success Initiative (TSI) Requirement

 Before entering the final phase of a teacher education program, the state requires that you demonstrate your critical thinking and analytical skills.
 The TSI test is designed to evaluate this.
-If you have a high score on a previous ACT, SAT, or have completed a Bachelor’s degree, you may not have to take the TSI.
-Contact Certification Officer Rose Zuniga at firstname.lastname@example.org or 361-825-2433.
+The required scores and exemptions are below.
+Please contact Certification Officer Rose Zuniga at email@example.com or 361-825-2433 for exemption clarifications.

 |Writing Multiple Choice & Essay

 You do not have to take the TSI Assessment test if you:

 - have graduated with an associate or baccalaureate degree from an institution of higher education; or